HMS Formidable (67): Battle of Cape Matapan

-On 26 May the fleet sortied for a dawn raid on the base at Scarpanto the next day; the carrier could only muster a total of 12 Fulmars and 15 Albacores and Swordfish.
+On 26 May the fleet sortied for a dawn raid on the base at Scarpanto the next day; the carrier mustered 12 Fulmars and 15 Albacores and Swordfish.
 Six Albacores and four Fulmars attacked the airbase, destroying one Ju 88 and damaging two others.
 Also damaged were an Italian Savoia-Marchetti SM.81 transport and six Fiat CR.42 Falco fighters.
 Later that morning, as the fleet was returning to Egypt, the Fulmars shot down a He 111 and two Ju 88s for the loss of one Fulmar forced to land aboard the carrier and another forced to ditch.
-At 13:10 a formation of Junkers Ju 87 Stuka dive bombers was spotted from II./StG 2; based in Cyrenica; they were searching for supply ships bound for Tobruk and not involved in the Battle of Crete.
+At 13:10 a formation of Junkers Ju 87 Stuka dive bombers was spotted from II./StG 2; based in Cyrenaica; they were searching for supply ships bound for Tobruk and not involved in the Battle of Crete.
 They hit Formidable with two 1000 kg bombs and blew the bow off her escorting destroyer Nubian.
 The bombs killed 12 men and wounded 10; one bomb passed completely through the outer part of the starboard forward flight deck and detonated before it hit the water, riddling the side of the hull with holes.
 A near miss also blew a large hole in the ship's starboard side underwater.
-The pair of Fulmars on Combat Air Patrol (CAP) shot down one of the Stukas after it had dropped its bomb and were able to land aboard shortly afterwards, although takeoffs could not be made until 18:00.
+The pair of Fulmars on Combat Air Patrol (CAP) shot down one of the Stukas after it had dropped its bomb and were able to land aboard shortly afterwards but take-offs could not be made until 18:00.

 Formidable arrived at Alexandria the following day and disembarked her air group.
 She received emergency repairs before departing on 24 July for permanent repairs at Norfolk Navy Yard in the United States, 829 Squadron flying aboard with its Albacores to provide anti-submarine patrols during the voyage.
 She arrived on 25 August, and the repairs were completed in early December.
 After several days of sea trials, she sailed for Britain in company with Illustrious on 12 December.
 During the night of 15/16 December, Illustrious collided with Formidable's stern, but neither ship was seriously damaged.
-She was repaired at Belfast from 21 December 1941 to 3 February 1942 and embarked the Albacores of 818 and 820 Squadrons and the Grumman Martlet fighters of 888 Squadron.
+She was repaired at Belfast from 21 December 1941 to 3 February 1942 and embarked the Albacores of 818 Squadron and 820 Squadron and the Grumman Martlet fighters of 888 Squadron.